shahabmohammadi/shahabmohammadi/README.md

 I am in a project manager position full-time in SazgarIT company,
 <br>
-And Also I graduated Bachelors's Degree in CS from the Islamic Azad University of QODS.
+I graduated computer science from the Islamic Azad University.
 ### 🎹 Music

 Sometimes I decide to get away from tech life and move back into my music production lifestyle.
 I have [Soundcloud channel](https://soundcloud.com/elex-stevelex), where you can listen to my own pieces of music and also what I listen to.